 “The Animal Estate became a foundational text for the new field of animal studies and remains one of the most significant—and sophisticated—histories of how animals have served as metaphors for all kinds of human assumptions and aspirations." — Janet Browne, Aramont Professor of the History of Science, Harvard University

 "Meeting great challenges requires technical and scientific creativity, and an understanding of the world’s complexities—political, cultural, and economic.
-MIT's SHASS disciplines empower young engineers and scientists with multi-dimensional perspectives and critical thinking skills—so their innovations, and lives, may be rich in meaning and wisdom."
+MIT's HASS disciplines empower young students, thinkers, and citizens with multi-dimensional perspectives and critical thinking skills—to help them serve the world well, with innovations and lives that are rich in meaning and wisdom."

 MIT historian Emma Teng's new book Eurasian studies cross-cultural Asian-American families since the 19th century.